 The biggest truth of life is that nothing is permanent in this world and death is inevitable.
 Having said that, the death of someone who is very precious in your life, someone who you love and hugely care – if that happens it leaves you deeply shattered.

-While a few of us would remember by looking at a tombstone, developing a memorial, donating in a charity, naming the house/business, watching videos, scrolling images, or discussing with others in the related circle.
-Few of us might hang a picture in our homes to remind the presence.
+While a few of us would remember by looking at a tombstone, developing a memorial, donating to a charity, naming the house/business, watching videos, scrolling images, or discussing with others in the related circle.
+Few of us might hang a picture in our homes to remind the present.

 What if we can encapsulate those memories in a little more permanent manner like a plant or a tree?
 What better way to remember someone who was so close to heart in the form of another living organism ☘️.